Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/4-numpy.md

  ['BOS' 'Boston']]
 ```

-Just like Python lists, NumPy arrays let you use loops to iterate through their items:
+You can iterate over the items in a NumPy array the same way you iterate over lists:

 ```python
 for value in airports: